Dhavalikar-Dipti/SmartCaptioner/README.md

 ## Future Enhancements

-Add multilingual caption support
+Add multilingual caption support.

-Let users vote or like captions
+Let users vote or like captions.

-Fine-tune CLIP or use other vision-language models for better accuracy
+Fine-tune CLIP or use other vision-language models for better accuracy.

-Add user profiles to save captions or recent uploads
+Add user profiles to save captions or recent uploads.